 Grade (cover/record): VG+/VG+

 There are so many talented musicians who never seem to get past sidemen.
 True, some are interested in retaining their 'guns for hire' anonymity.
 On the other hand, there are plenty willing to do virtually anything for a shot at the spotlight.
-While we don't know a great deal about Henry McCullough, although he seems content to have fallen somewhere between the two extremes.
+While I don't know a great deal about Henry McCullough, he seems to have been a talented musician content to have fallen somewhere between the two extremes.

-Born and raised in Ireland, McCullough cut his musical chops playing in various Irish show bands such as The Skyrockets.
-His first brush with commercial success came as an early member of Eire Apparent, followed by a stint with The Sweeny Men.
+Born and raised in Northern Ireland, McCullough cut his musical chops playing in various Irish show bands including The Skyrockets and backing South African singer Dushie Chetty in Gene and the Gents.
+His first brush with commercial success came as an early member of Eire Apparent.
+Unfortunately McCullough was fired from the band after he was busted on a drug charge while touring the States as an opening act for The Animals.
+He was replaced by Mick Cox when Eire Apparent recorded their 1968 album.
+After a brief stint with the folk band Sweeney's Men.
 By the late'-60s he was living in London which brought him into contact with singer Joe Cocker.
 Supporting Cocker led to formation of The Grease Band.
-While The Grease Band managed to record several well received albums, they achieved little commercial success and by the early-'70s McCullough was playing in one of Paul McCartney's first Wings line ups.
-The collaboration proved fairly brief, ending shortly before recording sessions for 1973's "Band On the Run".
+While The Grease Band managed to record several well received albums, they achieved little commercial success and by the early-'70s McCullough was invited to play in one of Paul McCartney's first Wings line ups - his solo on the single 'My Love' is stunning.
+The collaboration proved fairly brief, McCullough quitting the band shortly before they started recording sessions for 1973's "Band On the Run."